 7. Elizabeth Park

-In over 100 acres, Elizabeth Park has open green spaces, elegant formal gardens, ponds, bridges, two lovely Lord and Burnham greenhouses, walking loops and the highly-rated Pond House Café.
+In over 100 acres, Elizabeth Park has open green spaces, elegant formal gardens, ponds, and bridges.
+I adore the lovely Lord and Burnham greenhouses, walking loops and the highly-rated Pond House Café.

 That Rose Garden is the third largest in the United States, and was the first to be planted by a municipality.

-Head for the Overlook for fine vistas of Hartford’s skyline to the east, while every Wednesday morning from April to October there will be volunteers from the Herb Society of Connecticut fielding questions in the Herb Garden.
+My tip is to head for the Overlook for fine vistas of Hartford’s skyline to the east.
+Meanwhile, every Wednesday morning from April to October there will be volunteers from the Herb Society of Connecticut fielding questions in the Herb Garden.

 8. Bushnell Park

-The oldest park in the United States to be created with public funds, Bushnell Park was conceived in 1854 and is listed on the National Register of Historic Places.
+Hartford boasts the oldest park in the United States to be created with public funds.
+Bushnell Park was conceived in 1854 and is listed on the National Register of Historic Places.

 The park was ready in 1868 and is a product of a time when planners were just starting to understand the benefits of open space in cities.